Jeff Bezos: Philanthropy

 In January 2018, Bezos made a $33 million donation to TheDream.US, a college scholarship fund for undocumented immigrants brought to the United States as minors.
 In June 2018, Bezos donated to Breakthrough Energy Ventures, a private philanthropic fund founded by Bill Gates aimed at promoting emissions-free energy.
 In September 2018, Bezos donated $10 million to With Honor, a nonpartisan organization that works to increase the number of veterans in political office.

 In February 2020, Bezos pledged $10 billion to combat climate change through the Bezos Earth Fund.
 Later that year, in November, Bezos announced $791 million of donations to established, well-known groups, with $100 million each going to Environmental Defense Fund, Natural Resources Defense Council, The Nature Conservancy, World Resources Institute and World Wildlife Fund, and the remainder going to 11 other groups.
 In April 2020, early in the COVID-19 pandemic, Bezos donated $100 million to food banks through Feeding America.
 In November 2021, Bezos pledged to donate $2 billion towards restructuring food systems and nature conservation at the 2021 United Nations Climate Change Conference.
+The Earth Fund supported the Earth Rover Program, which aims to develop high-yield low-environmental-impact farming by novel seismological study of soils, with $4m.

 In July 2021, Bezos announced the Courage and Civility Award and donated $100 million each to lawyer Van Jones and chef José Andrés.
 The next year, he donated $100 million to singer Dolly Parton in recognition of her charity work focused on improving children's literacy around the world.
 In March 2024, he donated $50 million each to actress Eva Longoria and retired admiral Bill McRaven.

 Bezos Academy is a group of tuition-free preschools for students from low-income families, which was created by Bezos, and which operate in a manner similar to the Montessori method (but are not accredited as Montessori schools).
 On November 22, 2022, Bezos awarded $123 million to organizations that are engaged in relocating homeless families to permanent housing.
 Day 1 Families Fund grants, the amounts of which vary in monetary terms, will be sent to 40 organizations across the country.